 The Office of Student Involvement recognizes that UA students come from many different backgrounds and have interests and passions that are as unique and exciting as they are.
 Our goal is to connect every student with the groups and activities that will best fit their goals and foster their interests.
 Whether those interests and goals are intellectual, social, recreational, cultural, multicultural or spiritual in nature, there is a place and a community for you here at The University of Alabama!

 The SOURCE is a physical space for all registered student organizations on campus.
-The SOURCE is located on the third floor of the Ferguson Center, across from the Forum.
+The SOURCE is located on the third floor of the UA Student Center, across from the Forum.
 This open space provides printing, copying, computer use, meeting space with a flat screen TV for presentations, bulletin board supplies, event supplies, faxing, application pick up/drop off and much more!
 For a list of registered student organizations visit their website below.

 University Programs is an innovative, collaborative programming board that aims to foster community while maximizing student development through campus-wide events implemented by UA students.